-Appendix IB.
-Vegetation Survey LVSPlant List
+Appendix B. Species List from 2015 and 2021 Vegetation Surveys

-Table 4. ist of macrophytes observed during 2015 and 2021 vegetation surveys with accompanying origin status: N = Native, E = Exotic (non-native).
+Table 4.
+List of macrophytes observed in plots during 2015 and 2021 vegetation surveys with accompanying origin status: N = Native, E = Exotic (non-native).
 For cryptic species where origin could not be determined, origin status is ‘U = Unknown’.